cronkitedata/dj/docs/_pages/syllabus.md

 ### Required materials and texts

 There are no requried texts for this class.
-Most of the course materials are linked here.
-The full site of resources is at [https://cronkitedata.github.io/cronkite-docs](https://cronkitedata.github.io/cronkite-docs)
+Most of the course materials are linked on this site.
+A full site of resources is at [https://cronkitedata.github.io/cronkite-docs](https://cronkitedata.github.io/cronkite-docs)

 You should use your official ASU email for all work in this class, and check it regularly.
 Other materials include:

 * An ASU Slack account, which is automatically created for you in the course.
 This will be our primary method of communication.

 * A free copy of Microsoft Excel available in myapps.asu.edu and free software including R, R Studio and OpenRefine.
 You are not required to have your own computer.
-All of these are installed on the lab computers and you can also use a free account at RStudio.cloud to use a web-based version of that software.
+All of these are installed on our classroom computers.
+You can also use a free account at RStudio.cloud to use a web-based version of that software.

 #### Recommended